dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 You can find [the latest nightly build](https://webgoat.atlassian.net/builds/browse/WEB-WGM/latest), and [a list of all recently nightly builds](https://webgoat.atlassian.net/builds/browse/WEB-WGM) in bamboo.

+If you have access, [you can view the WebGoat builds](https://webgoat.atlassian.net/builds/browse/WEB)

 WebGoat build numbers have a three-part structure:  <major>.<minor>.<buildNumber>.
 For example, 6.1.65.

 Anything you merge to master needs to be at least good enough to go into the nightly build.
 That means: